moe-dxb/blr/README.md

 # BLR WORLD HUB - Company Portal

-This is a Next.js starter project for an intelligent company portal, built with Firebase, Genkit, and ShadCN UI.
+This is the repository for the BLR WORLD HUB - Company Portal, a Next.js application serving as an intelligent company portal.
+It leverages Firebase for backend services, Genkit for AI integrations, and ShadCN UI for the user interface.

 ## Deployment & Sharing Guide for Independent Review